Robert J. T. Joy: Army Fellowship in Military Medical History

-In 1994 the Fellowship was converted to a formal Masters producing program, and its length was expanded to 15 months.
+In 1994, the Fellowship was converted to a formal Master's producing program, and its length was expanded to 15 months.
 To ensure that the Fellows—now Masters students, but still referred to by that term by their fellow alumni—received proper training in historiography and other areas, the students took several classes at American University to round out their training.
-Between 1984, when the first Fellow was admitted, and 2010, when the last Masters student graduated (although the program remains on the books), the program produced 7 Fellows and 5 Masters recipients.
+Between 1984, when the first Fellow was admitted, and 2010, when the last Master's student graduated (although the program remains on the books), the program produced seven fellows and five Master's recipients.
 Of those, three published peer reviewed papers during their fellowships, one won first place in the Annual U.S. Army Center of Military History writing contest, and one won the Association of Military Surgeons of the United States History Paper competition.

 The production of trained historians provided one benefit that was unanticipated at the time the program was created, and that was the ability to deploy medical historians to an active theater of operations.
 During the Vietnam War, the 44th Medical Brigade, the Army's senior medical command and control headquarters in country, had the 27th Military History Detachment, commanded by a Medical Service Corps officer, embedded in its headquarters for most of its deployment, where it collected documents, prepared historical reports, and supervised the historical activities of the command.
 The Army Medical Department had lost that capability in the ensuing years, and the fellows returned it to the Department.
 Operation Desert Storm saw two fellows deployed—one with the Center for Army Lessons Learned collection team, and a second as the theater medical historian, who collected oral history interviews, sent them to the Center for Military History, collected artifacts for the Army Medical Department Museum, and prepared the Command Historical Report for the 3rd Medical Command (Provisional).
 Since Desert Storm, USUHS History Fellows continued to deploy in the role of operational historians until the last of them left active duty, with the majority of them having served overseas as medical historians.